sumantripuraneni/knative-api-events-serverless-functions/README.md

 # knative-api-events-functions

-Triggering knative function as a result of changes of Virtual Machine resources and display the content of (Mirtual Machine) Cloud Event
+Triggering knative function as a result of changes of Virtual Machine resources and display the content of (KubeVirt Virtual Machine) Cloud Event

 ## Overview